MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ![IntelliCode for Python in Visual Studio Code](media/python-intellicode.gif)

-The supported languages for AI-assisted IntelliSense completions are:
+IntelliCode provides AI-assisted IntelliSense completions for the following languages:

 - Java
 - JavaScript and TypeScript